hanuz06/scheduler/README.md

 # Interview Scheduler

-This app was built as an assignment according to LHL Full Stack Web Development Course
+This app was built as an assignment according to LHL Full Stack Web Development Course.

+To see production version on Netlify please go to: [Scheduler](https://jolly-poincare-537e66.netlify.com)

 ## Short Description